firestar300/overlapping-marker-spiderfier-woosmap/README.md

 // Instantiate a Woosmap map
 const map = new woosmap.map.Map(document.getElementById('map'), MAP_OPTIONS)

-// Instantiate WoosmapSpiderifier with the map as first param and options as second param const spiderifier = new WoosmapSpiderifier(map, {
+// Instantiate WoosmapSpiderifier with the map as the first parameter and options as the second parameter. const spiderifier = new WoosmapSpiderifier(map, {
     circleFootSeparation: 60,
     circleSpiralSwitchover: 10,
 })

-// Spiderfies and displays given markers on the specified lat lng. spiderfier.spiderfy([-74.50, 40], features)
+// Spiderfies and displays given markers on the specified latitude and longitude. spiderfier.spiderfy([-74.50, 40], features)

-// On map click, unspiderfies markers if any spiderfied already. map.addListener('click', () => {
+// On map click, unspiderfies markers if any are already spiderfied. map.addListener('click', () => {
     spiderfier.unspiderfy()
 })